Egypt's OCI says to get $605 million from Gavilon sale

-CAIRO Egypt's Orascom Construction Industries (OCI) OCIC.CA said on Tuesday it would earn $605 million (386 million pounds) from the sale of its 16.8 pct stake in U.S. grains merchant Gavilon to Japanese trading house Marubeni (8002.T).
+CAIRO Egypt's Orascom Construction Industries (OCI) said on Tuesday it would earn $605 million from the sale of its 16.8 pct stake in U.S. grains merchant Gavilon to Japanese trading house Marubeni.

 The deal is part of a $3.6 billion takeover by Marubeni of Gavilon, whose other owners include billionaire investor George Soros and hedge fund manager Dwight Anderson.